-Relief Work Supported by INEB's Mindful Action: COVID-19 Emergency Relief Fund coordinated and communicated constantly with the volunteers working in the communities to ensure that the relief activities were conducted most effectively and efficiently.
+Relief Work Supported by INEB's Mindful Action: COVID-19 Emergency Relief Fund

 Nagarjuna received 6,000 USD from INEB's Mindful Action: COVID-19 Emergency Relief Fund that was provided in two phases.
 The emergency relief activities supported marginalised communities' need for basic food in order to survive, to feed themselves, their children and older persons.